Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 6 flute endmill toolFinishing and harder materialsBetter surface finish and tool stability

-UN 2 flute endmill tool helps when chip evacuation is important.
-By comparison, un 3 flute endmill tool can improve finish in aluminum machining while still leaving enough chip space.
+UN 2 flute endmill tool works well when chip evacuation is important, especially in aluminum, cuivre, et les plastiques.
+By comparison, un 3 flute endmill tool can improve surface finish in aluminum machining while still leaving enough chip space.

-For steel, un 4 flute end mill usually gives better stability.
-Cependant, it has less chip space than a 2 flute or 3 flute tool, so operators should control chip removal carefully.
+For steel and general milling, un 4 flute end mill usually gives better rigidity and cutting stability.
+Cependant, it has less chip space than a 2 flûte ou 3 outil de flûte, so operators should control chip removal carefully.

 For a quick comparison, lisez notre 2 flûte contre 4 flûte contre 6 fraise à cannelure guide: